section-engineering-education/engineering-education/content/articles/create-a-headless-cms-website-using-wordpress-nextjs-and-graphql/index.md

 ![post-publish-button](/engineering-education/create-a-headless-cms-website-using-wordpress-nextjs-and-graphql/post-publish-button.png)

 With that, you have a post set up.
-Repeat the process a couple of times so that you can have a number of posts to query from.
+Repeat the process a couple of times to have several posts to query from.

 ### Installing the WpGraphQL plugin